-Suppose you have a circuit consisting of four 1.5 V D-cell batteries in series, some wires, and a light bulb.
-The bulb is lit and the current flowing through the bulb is 4.0 A. You may assume that all of the voltage drop occurs in the light bulb.
+- 1. You have a circuit consisting of four 1.5 V D-cell batteries in series, some wires, and a light bulb.
+The bulb is lit and the current flowing through the bulb is 0.35 A. You may assume that all of the voltage drop occurs in the light bulb.
+What is the resistance of the bulb? - a) Which direction (clockwise or counterclockwise) does an electron travel through the wire in the figure to the right?
+Explain. - b) At which point (a or b) will an electron have more electric by potential?
+Explain. - c) At which point (a or b) will an electron have more electric potential energy?
+Explain.